 Meanwhile, the Dorne storyline might not be entirely ruined after all because Olenna is there and she is absolutely everything and much more.
 She is having a meeting with Ellaria and the wannabe Sand Snakes (it’s so shameful it makes me angry).

-In Meereen the ships are getting ready to sail and Daenarys wants to break up with her fuck buddy Daario aka Jaime 2.0.
-Daenarys explains that she most likely will have to marry someone in Westeros and can’t or rather shouldn’t bring a lover with her, and although Daario confesses his love for her and insists that he wants to be where she is whatever the situation may be, Daenarys has made up her mind.
+In Meereen the ships are getting ready to sail and Daenerys wants to break up with her fuck buddy Daario aka Jaime 2.0.
+Daenerys explains that she most likely will have to marry someone in Westeros and can’t or rather shouldn’t bring a lover with her, and although Daario confesses his love for her and insists that he wants to be where she is whatever the situation may be, Daenerys has made up her mind.
 Daario will then remain in Meereen until the people choose their new leader.

 Tyrion gives Dany some pretty good advice, although the focus on Daario and their luv feels profoundly silly considering that they are about to sail to Westeros to start a war.
-Daenarys like Tyrion’s advices and names him the hand of the queen.
+Daenerys like Tyrion’s advice and names him the hand of the queen.
 Cool/ Let’s move on now, please.